Applies to England, Northern Ireland and Wales

 Yes, the IETF can support CHP proposals where there is an eligible fuel switch.
 CHP plants will be considered in scope, for either the study or deep decarbonisation strands of the competition, provided that at least 70% of both the heat output and electricity output produced by the CHP plant is used for an eligible industrial process.

-I want to convert our existing fleet of vehicles (on and off-site) to operate using lower carbon fuels, is this eligible under the IETF?
+I want to convert our existing fleet of vehicles (HGVs used to carry goods off-site) to operate using lower carbon fuels, is this eligible under the IETF?

 I want to invest in hydrogen ready equipment, can I apply to the deep decarbonisation strand of the competition?